loemraw/fast-fstests/README.md

 # fast-fstests configuration
 * fast-fstests can be configured via a pytest.ini file or via cli arguments.
 * Example included at pytest.ini.example.
-* fast-fstests options set in pytest.ini are overriden by command line flags unless it's a list argument in which case command line flags will append to pytest.ini options.
+* fast-fstests options set in pytest.ini are overridden by command line flags, unless it's a list argument, in which case command line flags will append to pytest.ini options.

 | pytest.ini option | command line flag | description |
 | :- | :- | -: |